 How it works?

 It works by using inductive charging.
-Inductive charging means using one electrically charged body to create (induce) electricity in another body, inside an electromagnetic field without the two of them touching.
+Inductive charging means using one electrically charged body to create (induce) electricity in another body.
+This is done inside an electromagnetic field.

-Inside the charger, there is a magnetic loop antenna (copper coil wound around a magnet).
-When electric current is supplied to the charger, it creates an electromagnetic field that induces current in a receiver coil on the phone.
+In the charger, you will find a magnetic loop antenna (copper coil wound around a magnet).
+When current is applied to the charger, an electromagnetic field is created.
+This electromagnetic field then induces current in the receiver coil on the phone.